 One of the issues the guardians have discussed is adapting Yoti for humanitarian purposes, and how Yoti should approach the Principles for Identification for Sustainable Development led by the World Bank.

-Yoti was involved in an initiative that aimed to help people around the world prove who they are, so they could participate more actively in society and utilise various services.
+Yoti was involved in this initiative which aimed to help people around the world prove who they are so they could participate more actively in society and utilise various services.
 Public endorsement and adherence to these principles was discussed by the board.
 You can see the board minutes here.

 The Council also ensures we are following the B Corp charter.
 As a certified B Corp, we are part of a global initiative to redefine the traditional indicators of corporate success and use the power of business to make a positive impact on the world.